RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

                anaconda/miniconda/mamba modules`.
 If you do, your environment will have problems.

-.. attention:: Note, if you previoulsy tried to install conda packages make sure that your :tt:`$HOME/.bashrc` file does not have any conda-added lines.
+.. attention:: Note, if you previously tried to install conda packages make sure that your :tt:`$HOME/.bashrc` file does not have any conda-added lines.
 Remove the lines before you proceed with the install, step 4 below explains what they are.